 LACMTA Crenshaw/LAX Corridor Project: LACMTA is constructing a new LRT line through the Crenshaw/LAX Corridor.
 The Line will travel 8.5 miles from the existing Metro Exposition Line at Crenshaw and Exposition Boulevards to the Green Line and will serve the cities of Los Angeles, Inglewood, El Segundo, and portions of unincorporated Los Angeles County.
 The project construction progress is at 98%.
 Currently, the contractor Walsh Shea Corridor Constructors (WSCC) estimates that substantial completion will be in June 2021.
-However, from internal review LACMTA believes the substantial completion date will be later in 2021.
+In late May,

+Staff requested LACMTA to update the Crenshaw/LAX Safety Certification Plan to reflect the current project schedule and safety certification timeline.
 Staff continue to attend pertinent System Integration Tests in the field, and meetings related to safety certification.

 LACMTA New A (formerly Blue) Line Project: LACMTA is making improvements to its A Line that runs from Downtown Los Angeles to Long Beach.
 The Blue Line was renamed the "A Line" prior to opening.
 The "A Line" re-opened to the public on November 2, 2019.
-Staff continue to monitor three open items of the project: 1) meeting minimum warning times instead of using Metro Rail Operations Bulletins (MROB), which CPUC Staff have no identified concerns with LACMTA's proposed solution and is expected to be completed by December 31, 2021, 2) resuming tests for Division 11 Blue Line Yard Train Control Upgrades, and 3) proposing changes to the northern emergency crossing at the Willowbrook/Rosa Parks Station, which is expected to be completed by June 30, 2021.
+Staff continue to monitor three open items of the project: 1) meeting minimum warning times instead of using Metro Rail Operations Bulletins (MROB), and CPUC Staff have no identified concerns with LACMTA's proposed solution which is expected to be completed by December 31, 2021, 2) resuming tests for Division 11 Blue Line Yard Train Control Upgrades, and 3) proposing changes to the northern emergency crossing at the Willowbrook/Rosa Parks Station, which is expected to be completed by June 30, 2021.